Lauri Love Ruling 'Sets Precedent' For Trying Hacking Suspects in UK - Slashdot

 People in Europe go on ad nauseum about how America thinks it can police the world and butt its nose in every country's business.
 America has been hated for this especially since the Vietnam war.
 Well, we are doing less of that and they're whining that we are desertin

 Europe has thrived while the US defended them from internal and external strife.
 Now, Europe just is going to have to face the fact that they are going to have to have armies and navies again and have to spend a chunk of their GDP so they don't get overrun.
-Of course, they can easily continue the Merkel Doctrine and be overrun with Syrians, and the whole European identity be wiped off the face of the globe, just like how the Taliban and Daesh have destroyed all Buddhist and other cultures in Iraq and Afgh
+Of course, they can easily continue the Merkel Doctrine and be overrun with Syrians, and the whole European identity be wiped off the face of the globe, just like how the Taliban and Daesh have destroyed all Buddhist and other cultures in Iraq and Afghanistan, wiping that from the pages of history.

+Let Europe find its own way.
+They have nothing but contempt for the hand that feeds them.

 Re: (Score:1)